mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/executescript/index.md

 ---
 {{AddonSidebar()}}

 Injects a script into a target context.
-The script is run at `document_idle`.
+The script is run at `document_idle` by default.

 > **Note:** This method is available in Manifest V3 or higher.